-We are delighted to be working with Streetwise Opera in their search for a new Head of Development, Flatpack and Hastings Contemporary in their search for new Trustees.
-Please see below for more details.
+We are delighted to be working with Talawa in their search for a Development Manager and Vice Chair, National Museums Liverpool in their search for a Development Manager and the Royal Academy of Dance who are seeking a Director of Development.
+See below for more details.

 If you would like a confidential conversation about any of the roles Achates are recruiting for on behalf of our clients, or are looking to recruit and would value a conversation to learn more about our approach, please contact Matthew Swann, email@example.com

 Achates is seeking a Development Manager to join our Development Division, to support a range of clients across the cultural spectrum with their strategic development and fundraising activities.
 A full Job Description can be found here.

 This is a home-based, flexible role available 3-5 days a week and we are open to applications from across the country, with one day of co-working in London per month (with travel at employees’ own expense).
 Benefits include a generous pension, an employee wellbeing support programme as well as guidance from leading fundraising practitioners with regular opportunities to reflect creatively on sector developments and funding trends to establish and lead a best practice approach.